 Time for Self-Reflection During PHP Builds a Solid Foundation for Recovery

 RRC believes there are many avenues to recovery.
-Adventure therapy, part of RRC’s PHP provides clients the opportunity to learn about themselves, teamwork, problem-solving and more outside a building structure in a natural environment.
+Adventure therapy is a part of RRC’s PHP and provides clients the opportunity to learn about themselves, use teamwork, problem solve and more outside a south Florida drug rehab building structure in a more natural environment.
 Such experiences build health not only for addicts but all human beings.
-Definitive self-esteem building activities strength a client’s resiliency and ability to meet challenges without turning to drugs and alcohol or other self-destructive behaviors.
+Definitive self-esteem building activities strengthen a client’s resiliency and ability to meet challenges without turning to drugs and alcohol or other self-destructive behaviors.

 For more information about RRC’s Partial Hospitalization Program, call now and speak with one of our representatives who can answer your questions about Rock Recovery Center’s Partial Hospitalization Program, and we will be happy to assist you.